Flash Memory

 Overview

-The RP2040 provides a 16k on-chip SRAM cache for the flash memory, to alleviate the long loading times directly from flash.
+Both MCUs provide a 16k on-chip SRAM cache for the flash memory, to alleviate the long loading times directly from flash.
 It works transparently from a programmer’s point of view, much like XIP itself.

 Example Programs